bimdata/javascript-api-client/docs/CollaborationApi.md

 Add a validation to a visa

-Add a validation to a visa  Required scopes: document:write
+Add a validation to a visa  Required scopes: document:read

 ### Example